Vietnam.vn - Nền tảng quảng bá Việt Nam

 gom-chu-dau-2.jpg

-The feat of making record ceramic plates
+The remarkable feat of creating a record-breaking ceramic plate.

 le-thien-ly.jpg